Treating lumbar spine disc herniation with Medicinal Leeches.

 Below is an MRI scan of one of my patients, (35 years old, male, painter) showing disc herniation of the lumbar spine.
-Before first treatment he was limping, 5 days later when he arrived for the second treatment he could walk normally and reported a significant reduction of the pain and improvement in disability.
+Before the first treatment he was limping, 5 days later when he arrived for the second treatment he could walk normally and reported a significant reduction of the pain and improvement in disability.

-Intervertebral disc injury may heal range from few months up to a few years in some cases, due to prolonged healing sufferers may be exposed to high stress related to disability e.g. job loss, inability to perform daily activities/sport, or financial loss.
+Intervertebral disc injury may heal range from a few months up to a few years in some cases, due to prolonged healing sufferers may be exposed to high stress related to disability e.g. job loss, inability to perform daily activities/sport, or financial loss.

-Leech therapy may offer faster recovery and therefore reduction of anxiety and related issues, however, must always be performed correctly by experienced hirudotherapist, after very detailed health history, medication review and with the use of certified leeches only.
+Leech therapy may offer faster recovery and therefore reduction of anxiety and related issues, however, must always be performed correctly by an experienced hirudotherapist, after a very detailed health history, medication review and with the use of certified leeches only.